snaldos/packing-optimization/reference_materials/notes/ilp_py.md

-# ILP (PYTHON)
+# ILP (Python)

-Python ILP (PuLP) is correct but much slower than C++ ILP.
-Like C++ ILP, it can be configured to prefer more meaningful solutions (e.g., fewer, higher-value items) if secondary objectives are added.
-By default, it returns any optimal set.
+Python ILP (PuLP) is correct and flexible, but slower than C++ ILP.
+The choice between Python and C++ solvers depends on your preference for speed (C++) versus customizability and ease of use (Python).
+Both can be configured for secondary objectives, such as preferring fewer or higher-value items.

 ## DATASET 01–05, 07–16